 “Jessop’s was opened to honor the diverse history of the Dutch, Swedish and English settlers to Historic New Castle,” tavern owner Justin Day said in an email.
 “Our Tavern is designed to offer the experience of dining and drinking in a Colonial atmosphere, thus creating a little escape from the modern world.”

-Staff members serve guests in Colonial-style clothing on holidays and during special events, always offering 300 Belgian beers.
+Staff members serve customers in Colonial-style clothing on holidays and during special events, always offering 300 Belgian beers.
 The restaurant has won Delaware’s Reader’s Choice Best Beer Selection award.

 “No TV’s, Pewter Plates, Authentic Cuisine.
 We Serve History While Serving You,” Mr. Day wrote.